 Last but not least, avoid misleading or biased questions.
 The goal with a good poll is to get the honest opinion of your respondents, so it’s a waste of time if you try to influence responses to get a certain outcome.

 There are plenty of differences between surveys, questionnaires and polls.
-Each one has its own unique features and benefits, kind of like how each Teenage Mutant Ninja Turtle has their own special skills.
+Each one has its own unique features and benefits, kind of like how each Teenage Mutant Ninja Turtle has his own special skill.

 Surveys are best for gathering information to gain actionable insights into your customers or employees.
 Questionnaires help collect information, and polls are the best way to get a snapshot of opinion on a certain topic.

 Now you know exactly what the main differences are and what question types work best, you can use Paperform, one of the best online form builders, to make the right form for your needs.

 With Paperform you can create surveys, questionnaires and polls as easy as a doc, customize them to fit your brand, and share them seamlessly with your audience.

 But don’t take our word for it.
 Try it yourself with our 14-day free trial, no credit card required.